 A person may wish to consult with a doctor to undergo regular sexual health screenings.

 HPV may not always cause symptoms.
 However, the

-Older adults who have not previously received vaccination against HPV may also wish to speak with a doctor about getting vaccinated.
+Older adults who have not previously received the HPV vaccine may also wish to speak with a doctor about getting vaccinated.

 If a person receives a positive result from a home HPV test kit, they should contact a doctor as soon as possible.
 A healthcare professional will conduct additional tests and advise on the individual’s next steps.